South Australian Consolidated Acts

 (6) Where an application for registration made before the issue of the permit is subsequently granted, the registration will be taken to have commenced from the time of issue of the permit.

-(7) A permit under this section ceases to have any force or effect—
+(7) A permit issued under this section will cease to have any force or effect—

-(i) in the case of a permit under subsection (1)—on the expiration of the period specified in the permit;
+(a) in the case of a permit issued under subsection (1)—

 (8) A permit under this section must, throughout the period for which it remains in force, be carried, in accordance with the regulations, in the vehicle to which it relates.